-Sony A7R III versus Sony RX100 III
+Sony A7R III vs RX100 III

-The Sony Alpha A7R III and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in October 2017 and May 2014.
+The Sony Alpha A7R III and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were officially introduced, respectively, in October 2017 and May 2014.
 The A7R III is a mirrorless interchangeable lens camera, while the RX100 III is a fixed lens compact.
 The cameras are based on a full frame (A7R III) and an one-inch (RX100 III) sensor.
-The A7R III has a resolution of 42.2 megapixel, whereas the RX100 III provides 20 MP.
+The A7R III has a resolution of 42.2 megapixels, whereas the RX100 III provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (51 percent) than the Sony A7R III.
 It is worth mentioning in this context that the A7R III is splash and dust resistant, while the RX100 III does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 III has a lens built in, whereas the A7R III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7R III and their specifications in the Sony FE Lens Catalog.

 Concerning battery life, the A7R III gets 650 shots out of its NP-FZ100 battery, while the RX100 III can take 320 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.